QMTesting/qmtesting.github.io/_posts/2025-11-25-automate-website-login-with-selenium-webdriver.md

 Chrome versions frequently update—use WebDriverManager or built‑in driver support.

-# TestNG Version of the Login Script (Recommended for Real Testing)
+## TestNG Version of the Login Script

 ```java
 package PackageLogin;